An Idyllic Bolthole

 The Nature of Yamanaka Onsen

 Yamanaka Onsen’s scenery is some of the most spectacular in the region.
 Just a few blocks from the town’s centre the Daishoji River rushes through the magnificent Kakusenkei Gorge.
-Three unique bridges traverse the gorge, each differing in style from the next and each proffering breathtaking views down the ravine and of the surrounding fauna.
+Three unique bridges traverse the gorge, each differing in style from the next and each proffering breathtaking views down the ravine and of the surrounding flora.
 Striking new perspectives are offered season to season: spring-time brings the delicate pinks of the cherry blossoms; in summer the forest is alive with vivid greens; in autumn gold and red hues soften the landscape, and in winter Kakusenkei Gorge transforms into a crystalline wonderland.

 At the river’s edge, a walking trail runs the length of the gorge.
 It offers a peaceful immersion into nature as it passes sparkling waterfalls and moss-covered rock pools.
 Along this magical path, visitors can find the hut that commemorates Yamanaka Onsen’s famous devotee, MATSUO Basho (1644-1694), as well as a sublime riverside café known as Kakusenkei Kawadoko.
 Here, tea and sweets can be enjoyed on tatami platforms beside the clear, swirling waters.

 It is these waters and the cool, mountain air that makes Yamanaka Onsen a sweet spot for sake production.
 The town is renowned for its variety of high-quality sake made using the clear, mineral-rich spring waters fed from the nearby mountains.
 Artisanal sake is produced at one of two local breweries, and can be sampled at any number of Yamanaka Onsen’s izakayas (bars), restaurants or in the ryokans.